umar-anzar/umar-anzar/README.md

 <img align="right" width="30%" alt="my profile picture" src="images_icons/IMG20230309134318.jpg">

 ## About me
-As a computer science student, I possess a strong understanding of programming languages and a passion for Artificial Intelligence.
-My experience with Python libraries has been exceptional and has sharpened my analytical and problem-solving skills.
-Determined to make a difference in the field through hard work and dedication.
+I am a final-year computer science student with a strong background in logic building and programming languages.
+I have worked on data science projects and am familiar with the fundamental front-end and back-end development technologies.
+I am a collaborative team player with good communication skills and a strong work ethic, and am determined to make a difference in the field.

 ## Projects